 |callback_status||VARCHAR(1024)||Result of callback execution: either COMMIT or ROLLBACK with error message.|

 |opt_metadata||JSON||Optional user defined metadata about the request.
 Useful for linking certain request/response behavior.|

-If you specified the name of a callback_procedure in your request, that stored procedure will be called to allow you to process the response.
+If you specified a callback_procedure in your request, that procedure will be called to process the response.
 See the PDF Generation documentation for a complete request/response example using a callback_procedure.

 Your outbound web requests are run asynchronously in a task queue.
 A task will be fired to process the queue if a save operation is performed by a user (a transaction initiated by a user involving an INSERT, UPDATE or DELETE operation) and at 15 minute intervals.
 Requests will be made in the order in which they were added to the queue.